A bordered HF- algebra for the torus: Definitions of the algebras via planar graphs

 \subsection{From tiling patterns to immersions}

 The weighted algebra operations have an interpretation in terms of immersions of the disk into the torus, as follows.

 Mark the torus, drawing a pair of curves $\alpha_1$, $\alpha_2$ on the torus so that $\alpha_1\pitchfork \alpha_2$ in a single point $p$.
 Label the four corners near $p$ by $1,2,3,4$ in \emph{clockwise} order around $p$.
-(The reason for this ordering is that we will sometimes think of $p$ as a puncture; then this is the orientation induced by the orientation on $T^2\setminus\{p\}$.)
+(The reason for this ordering is that we will sometimes think of $p$ as a puncture; then this is the orientation induced on the circle, thought of as the circle at infinity on $T^2\setminus\{p\}$.)
 Cutting along $\alpha_1\cup\alpha_2$, we obtain a square with opposite sides identified, as shown in Figure~\ref{fig:torus}, whose four corners are labelled $1,\dots,4$.

 Given a centered tiling pattern $(\Gamma,\Lambda)$, there is an immersion of the disk to the torus (with possible branching at the corners), defined as follows.
 To each vertex $v$ in $\Gamma$, we associate a copy of the standard square $S(v)$ with labelled corners (as in Figure~\ref{fig:torus}).
 If $\Gamma$ has an edge from $v_1$ to $v_2$, we perform an identification of $S(v_1)$ with $S(v_2)$ along a shared edge.
 The result of these identifications is a topological disk $\Delta(\Gamma)$, equipped with a tiling by squares.
 The map which projects each tile to $T^2$ induces a map from $\Delta(\Gamma)$ to $T^2$, which is an immersion away from the corners of $\Delta(\Gamma)$.